 What does Compression do?

-On the objects of the size less than the specified threshold value, NCache does not apply compression.
+On objects of a size less than the specified threshold value, NCache does not apply compression.
 These items travel through the network and are stored in the cache in their original sizes.

 Where does Compression Occur?